agilepro/epiconsciousness/docs/Philosophy/Michael_Huemer.md

 Inconsistent beliefs are guaranteed to be false.
 (Parfit's argument)

 Why are ethical naturalists wrong?
 Evaluative language stating something is good or bad.
 Naturalist says you can explain moral truth using non evaluative language.
 Assume some kind of empirical knowledge of evaluative facts -- he feels this is a confusion.  e.g. goodness and pleasure are the same thing.
 Problem: what experiment can be run to demonstrate the goodness of an evaluative statement?
-(What about setting up two tribes with differing rules and see who survives?)
 Take the explanation and see if it can be explained by someone with a different view of goodness.
 Has to be something that is NOT explained by having a different view.
 What can be explained by proposing that pleasure is bad.

+Rebuttal: _What about setting up two tribes with differing rules and see who survives?_

 Moore's open question argument is a philosophical argument that challenges the idea that moral properties, like "goodness," can be equated with natural properties, such as pleasure.
 It asserts that the question "Is X good?" remains meaningful, indicating that moral properties cannot be reduced to natural ones.
 The Open Question Argument, G.E.
 Moore's challenge to ethical naturalism, claims moral terms like 'good' cannot be analytically reduced to natural properties.
 Take a question about pleasure, and substitute good for pleasure, and notice the meaning changes.

-(Pleasure is unrelated to good, but comes along for the ride)
+Rebuttal: _Pleasure is unrelated to good, but comes along for the ride._

 Rejecting naturalism rejects the is/ought gap. (@32:00)